RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ![Remote Debug]({% image_path debug-che-debug-config-3.png %}

-You can now click on the `Debug` button to make CodeReady Workspace connect to the Inventory service running on OpenShift.
+You can now click on the `Debug` button to make CodeReady Workspaces connect to the Inventory service running on OpenShift.

 You should see a confirmation that the remote debugger is successfully connected.